Number Play Class 6 Solutions Question Answer

 Always, Sometimes, Never?

 Below are some statements.
-Think, explore and find out if each of the statements is ‘Always true’, ‘Only sometimes true’ or ‘Never true’.
+Think, explore and find out if each of the statement is ‘Always true’, ‘Only sometimes true’ or ‘Never true’.
 Why do you think so?
-Write your reasoning and discuss this with the class.
+Write your reasoning; discuss this with the class.

 (a) 5-digit number + 5-digit number gives a 5-digit number